Most men look at their training program when progress stalls. They add sets, switch exercises, buy supplements.

 3. No Alcohol Near Bedtime

 Alcohol sedates but fragments sleep architecture.
-It suppresses REM and reduces slow-wave sleep — exactly the stages that drive recovery.
+It suppresses REM and reduces slow-wave sleep, which are exactly the stages that drive recovery.
 Even one drink 2 hours before bed measurably degrades sleep quality on a polysomnography recording.

 Practical Protocol